lozanotek/skills-assessment/self-assessment.md

 - git push --set-upstream (or --unset-upstream) origin <branch>
   - This command allows you to set or unset your remote branch as well as create the remote branch if it doesn't already exist with the --set-upstream.
 ## Continuing Education
+- Being the father of 3 children it is hard to find time to continue education on a regular basis
+- I have always learned the most on the job.
+No company does the same thing the same way.
+I have found it beneficial though to learn different ways of doing things throughout the years because there is not just one way to accomplish developement goals.
+- When I do have the time, I do like to do online tutorials.
+That gives me the base knowledge of what I am trying to learn.
+After that, trial by fire and Google help me learn and further my skills.